Kimmy K.

 Would it be okay to ask you what that experience was?

 It was a very bad experience.
-It was when I had first opened my store.
+It was when I first opened my store.
 Earlier in my career, I was working as a graphic designer with other apparel manufacturer graphic designers who said they would help me when I started my business.
-So, I got orders from them.
-However, they were not the ones who were going to pay me.
-I did the work.
-For a proper contract, if I make seven products then it is correct that I receive the pay for those seven items.
-Because I did not have a lot of money when I started my business (they did not pay right on time), I had to go ask for my balance.
-The apparel owner was of course Korean.
+I got orders from them.
+However, they were not the ones who were going to pay me, and I did the work.
+For a proper contract, if I make seven products, then I should receive payment for those seven items.
+Because I did not have a lot of money when I started my business, I had to ask for my balance.
+The apparel owner was, of course, Korean.
 The graphic designer I was connected with told the owner about the issue.
 I was only connected to the designer and did not know the owner.

-The designer told the owner that I had to receive my balance and that the owner needed to write me a check, however, the owner said he understood and then did not give me a check.
-In order to get my check, I waited.
+The designer told the owner that I had to receive my balance and that the owner needed to write me a check.
+However, the owner said he understood and then did not give me a check.
+I waited.
 I had to wait over 15 to 20 minutes.
-Eventually, I got the check and went to deposit it at the bank when I realized the check did not have a signature.
-I remembered the Korean phrase ‘One feels different from when they need to go to the restroom and from when they leave the restroom’.
-Over the phone, they would nearly beg that they needed a product by a deadline but when I went to receive my payment, they were saying something different.
+Eventually, I got the check and went to deposit it at the bank, only to realize it did not have a signature.
+I remembered the Korean phrase “One feels different from when they need to go to the restroom and from when they leave the restroom.”
+Over the phone, they would nearly beg that they needed a product by a deadline, but when I went to receive my payment, they were saying something different.
 That’s why from then on, I thought I never wanted to work with Korean people again.
 Really, after that experience, I never worked with Korean people.

-He was very two-sided, he just switched up as soon as it was done.
+He was very two-sided; he just switched up on you as soon as the work was done.

-Yeah, so, for a long time, I have had one good person — my close vendor and manufacturer — she’s Korean, but she’s the coolest person on Earth.
+For a long time, I have had one good person — my close vendor and manufacturer.
+She’s Korean, but she’s the coolest person on Earth.
 She’s different.
-I’m really picky with Korean people.
-So yeah, my parents keep on asking, “How’s the jobber market going?” and I say, “I don't know!
-I don’t work with jobber people!”
+I’m very picky with Korean people.
+My parents keep on asking, ‘How’s the jobber market going?’ and I say, “I don't know!
+I don’t work with jobber people.”

 Do you know what you want to major in when you go to college?

 I think I want to major in English.
 That was kind of a problem with my family.
 We fought about it for a long time.
-Now I think that's what I want to do.
-I think in Korean culture if you’re not going to major in math or science, they’re like “What, how are you going to make money?”
+In Korean culture, if you’re not going to major in math or science, people are like, “What?
+How are you going to make money?”

-He’s only thirteen — my boy.
-I tell him, do whatever you’d like.
-I’ll support you all the way.
-Tell your parents, I have to do what I’m really passionate about.
-I’m going to be doing this for the rest of my life, so I can’t do something that I dislike for the rest of my life.
-No, that’s not right!
+My boy is only 13.
+I tell him to do whatever he likes.
+I’ll support him all the way.
+Tell your parents that you have to do what you’re passionate about.
+You’re going to be doing it for the rest of your life, so you can’t do something you dislike for the rest of your life.
+No, that’s not right.
 Do an English major and write a book about it!

 They always tell me to do what I enjoy as a hobby.

 That would be miserable!
-But I support you!
-Good choice!
+I support you.
+Good choice.
 I’m completely against your parents.
-Look at how old I am, and how open-minded I am.
+Look at how old I am and how open-minded I am.